sgsellan/botsch-kobbelt-remesher-libigl/README.md

 ```
 ./remeshmesh [input.obj] [output.obj] [-i num_iterations] [-h target_edge_length]
 ```
+The mesh in input.obj must be closed and manifold.

-To use within your own C++ code, simply include the header files in `src/` and use the function `remesh_botsch` as shown in `remesmesh.cpp`.
+To use within your own C++ code, simply the header files in `src/` and use the function `remesh_botsch` as shown in `remesmesh.cpp`.

 I also provide a mex wrapper for Matlab, which can be compiled by running